 To date, AKI initiatives have largely focused on improving management in secondary care and recognising that that approximately two-thirds of episodes of AKI start in the community setting, efforts have broadened to address primary care as well as across the interfaces of care, with awareness raising national initiatives such as Think Kidneys established to tackle the harm associated with AKI.

 Although there are mechanisms for improving safety and quality already embedded in routine care, there is evidence that they currently do not realise their full potential.
 There is a recognised need for Quality Improvement Activities to improve system factors impacting on patient safety, whilst encouraging learning and improvement within and across organisations.

 How will we do it?

-In collaboration with the Royal College of General Practitioners (RCGP), Think Kidneys and Kent Surrey Sussex AHSN, the project will produce an AKI Safety Toolkit, actively learning from general practice teams, building on the existing evidence base.
+In collaboration with the Royal College of General Practitioners (RCGP), Think Kidneys, Kent Surrey Sussex AHSN and AHSN North East and North Cumbria, the project will produce an AKI Safety Toolkit, actively learning from general practice teams, building on the existing evidence base.
 This will provide primary care with a repository of resources to draw on, and provide a framework for ongoing shared learning to improve systems of care in general practice and across the interfaces of care.
 The approach taken is underpinned by a need to navigate the challenge of maximising AKI care as a marker of patient safety, whilst minimising the potential for workload burden for general practices, and the potential for treatment burden for patients and their carers.

 Who are we working with?